 In California, workers’ compensation law is a no-fault system.
 This means that benefits are available for the employee regardless of whether the injury was the fault of the employee or the fault of the employer.
 However, once it is determined that the injury did occur on the job, an employer may assert an affirmative defense that actions by the employee, which gave rise to their injury, are such that workers’ compensation benefits should be denied.

 Whether or not the actions that the employee engaged in disqualifies him or her from receiving workers’ compensation benefits depends on several facts and factors.
-Each claim needs to be carefully evaluated because insurance companies, as a matter of routine, usually will deny the claim where a defense is declared.
-Therefore, if your employer is asserting an affirmative defense in attempt to bar your claim, it is imperative that you speak to an experienced workers’ compensation attorney right away.
+Each claim needs to be carefully evaluated because insurance companies, as a matter of routine, usually will deny the claim where defense is declared.
+Therefore, if your employer is asserting an affirmative defense in an attempt to bar your claim, it is imperative that you speak to an experienced workers’ compensation attorney right away.

 An employer may attempt to assert one of the following defenses in order to bar your workers’ compensation benefits claim: